CHAPTER 2 INITIAL COLLISIONS OF PRIMARY PARTICLES

 The excess motion, after torque, means any excess motion as rotation is in a perpendicular to

 In the case of B sliding by A due to the vectors at angles to each other, this unison motion establishes and occurs while B is torqueing.

 Then after rotation the added problem is with the direction of the linear motion of A and B different, the rotation causes an additional displacement of B relative to A that is a change from the established unison motion at the first instance.
-That is the rod B itself has changed position, so that its motion though space, unless the some as A, intersects A’s linear motion at different spots, even though B’s linear motion is in the same direction to the horizon as when established in the first instance.
-This can be seen most clearly when B comes to the top of A, it is now clearly moving up and off of A. Conversely if rotating to the bottom of A, all its linear motion is suppressed.
+That is the rod B itself has changed position, so that its motion though space, unless the same as A, intersects A’s linear motion at different spots, even though B’s linear motion is in the same direction to the horizon as when established in the first instance.

-After which A and B move off with unison speed and direction, and with B rotating on A. Now each point of rotation causes a testing but the rotational motions "linear test" does not vectorize with the unison motion thence because it would need a loss of rotational motion, which cannot occur unless the arms of B are balanced.
-So several principles are needed here:
+After which A and B move off with unison speed and direction, and with B rotating on A. Now each point of rotation causes a testing but the rotational motions "linear test" does not vectorize with the unison motion thence (see more on testing vectors after principles).
+So, several principles are needed here:

 of a rod rotating on another rod.
 For overtaking hits this

 instantaneously forms a resultant with its unison overtaking motion.